Astronomy Essentials

 Future Martian oppositions

-So, when is the next opposition of Mars?
-The next time Mars will appear at its brightest for that two-year period in our sky?
-You guessed it.
-In January 2025!
-Check out the chart on this page that lists all oppositions of Mars from 1995 to 2037.
+As mentioned above, the next opposition of Mars – when will appear at its brightest in Earth’s sky for that two-year period – will be January 2025.
+Check out the chart at C. Seligman’s Mars oppositions page that lists all oppositions of Mars from 1995 to 2037.

-Earth's and Mars' orbits with Mars in different sizes at different points around its orbit.
+Earth and Mars orbits with Mars in different sizes at different points around its orbit.

 EarthSky Community Photos

-Starry sky with Orion, Taurus, Mars, Pleiades over rocky horizon.
+Starry sky with red Mars and Orion, Taurus, and the Pleiades over a rocky horizon.

 Seeing red

-Mars appears as a reddish light in the sky and, therefore, is often called the Red Planet.
+Mars appears as a reddish light in the sky and, therefore, is often called the red planet.
 Other obvious red dots in the sky are reddish-orange Aldebaran and the famous red supergiant Betelgeuse.
-So, it is fun to compare Mars’ color and intensity of red with that of Aldebaran or Betelgeuse.
+So, it is fun to contrast Mars’ color and intensity of red with that of Aldebaran or Betelgeuse.

 And then there is red Antares.
-Antares is Greek for rival of Ares, meaning rival of Mars.
+Antares is Greek for rival of Ares (Ares being the Greek name for Mars).
 Antares is sometimes said to be the anti-Mars due to its competing red color.
 For a few months every couple of years Mars is much brighter than Antares.
 Also, every couple of years Mars passes near Antares, as if taunting the star.
 Mars moves rapidly through the heavens and Antares is fixed to the starry firmament.

 What makes them red?